gricardovenegas/Acoustical-Society-of-America-Trend-Extractor/README.md

 # Acoustical-Society-of-America-Trend-Extractor

-A python script that extracts the number of search results per year for a given search term, start date, and end date.
+A python script that extracts the number of search results in asa.scitation.org per year for a given search term, start date, and end date.
 The table of values is saved as a CSV file 'out.csv' in the current directory.

 To run with the command line, enter the following: